 - Safeguarding is a standard item on the Leadership Team agenda.

-- At least one member of our Interview panel undergoes 'Safer Recruitment' training every 3 years.
+- At least one member of our interview panel undergoes 'Safer Recruitment' training every three years.

-It has 4 main points or 'pillars' which are:
+It has four main points or 'pillars', which are:

 - to contest